The Role of Mindset in Literary Translation

 How do you learn the mastery of literary translation?
 By translating.

-The more you translate the better you get.
-But there is a side effect and I'm just going to call it what it is – over-confidence.
+The more you translate, the better you get.
+But there is a side effect, and I'm just going to call it what it is—overconfidence.

 Being a literary translator means being willing to learn constantly.
 There’s no line reaching which a literary translator can be considered a professional god.
-Of course the more you translate the more experienced you get but each project, each text will always put you face to face with new dilemmas, complications, and doubts.
+Of course, the more you translate, the more experienced you get, but each project, each text, will always put you face-to-face with new dilemmas, complications, and doubts.

 There are some kind of ‘rules’ that each literary translator has to remember.
 Those are simple and pretty concrete: